Table of contents

 “My no. 1 piece of advice is EXPLORE, EXPLORE, EXPLORE,” Brianna Brazle, founder of CultureLancer, a career development and transition tech platform for historically disadvantaged and underserved college students.

-So, how do you “explore” without jumping into a job you might hate?
-Get professional experience and skills with internships, externships, short-term courses, part-time work, and Forage job simulations.
-These can give you inside views into different fields and career paths without having to tie yourself to a full-time job.
+You don’t need to jump into a 12-week long program to get a taste of different roles.
+Externships, short-term courses, part-time work, and Forage job simulations can all give you inside views into different fields and career paths without having to tie yourself to a full-time job.

 “It is important for individuals as they prepare to go into or look for fields to go into to explore their options, interests, skills, and passions,” Brazel says.
 “However, it is equally (if not more) important to explore with intention and not aimlessly jumping into anything that wastes one’s time.
 If you are in college, it is the perfect opportunity to experiment with different avenues that could inform your career decisions and interest.”